antaldaniel/dataandlyrics/content/project/listen-local/index.md

 Our Listen Local project is aiming to create better radio playlisting, personal playlisting and concert promotion in a local context: within Slovakia or at a more specific level, Flanders or even the city of Utrecht or Budapest.
 We aim to place our partner’s music in local radio lists, personal playlists, and grow their fan base during the COVID-19 pandemic so that in 2021 they can eventually meet in the venues again, and carry out longer, more successful tours than ever.

-[Listen Local](https://listenlocal.community/index.html) and the [Demo Music Observatory](https://music.dataobservatory.eu/) grew out of a large, collaborative project of collective management societies, grant managers, music distributors, venues, and other music stakeholders who joined forces to collect more royalties from 2014 onwards starting with three, and eventually encompassing more than a dozen countries.

 ## What is the problem?

 Most people are listening to music on Spotify or Apple Music, and at home on YouTube.
-They are following advice from algorithms tested on hundreds of millions of people.A band in Utrecht, a rapper in Rotterdam, a dance producer in the Hague is not aiming for hundreds of millions of people.
-They want to be found by their fans and like-minded people, but their music is lost literally among 100,000,000 songs on these platforms.
-We want [artists](#artists) in the music scene to be found by their current and future [fans](#fans), by the [local media](https://listenlocal.community/localmedia.html), and as soon the pandemic is over, to meet in [local venues and festivals](https://listenlocal.community/venues.html).

-If a music fan is interested what is going on in Utrecht, Rotterdam or Den Haag, or on a roadtrip via Antwerpen and Gent via Lille, will never find those amazing [bands, performers, rappers, producers](https://listenlocal.community/artists.html) who create wonderful content along the way.
+They are following advice from algorithms tested on hundreds of millions of people.
 Anybody can create playlists, but mainly Spotify, Apple, or YouTube create the playlists with their AI algorithms and their staff and their interests.

-**Related posts**:
+- [Listen Local: Open Collaboration Experiment & Feasibility Study](https://dataandlyrics.com/post/2020-10-19-listen-local/) - how you can participate in the experiment.

+- [Forgetify: Popular Music That Nobody Listens To](https://dataandlyrics.com/post/2020-10-24-forgetify_pop_october/) - because you do not want to end up on the list of 0 streams.

+- [Who Is Not Recommended On Spotify](https://dataandlyrics.com/post/2020-11-17-recommendation-analysis/) - you need to have 1000x more followers to double the routes leading to your artist profile and recordings with the current algorithms.
+We need new recommendation engines to dig out the local artists buried under a pile of international hits.

+- [The Racist Music Algorithm](https://dataandlyrics.com/post/2020-10-30-racist-algorithm/) --- big data algorithms will increase injustice and breach social norms if they are trained on improper data, or the algorithms are biased.
+This is why we are working on transparent, peer-reviewed, open source alternatives.

+- [This Is Not Democracy](https://dataandlyrics.com/post/2020-11-11-listen-local-robin-kester/) - Robin Kester is one of the first artists who is looking for alternative recommendation routes towards the UK and Ireland.

+- [The Mountains Are Higher Next Door And They Understand Our Lyrics](https://dataandlyrics.com/post/2020-11-18-where-they-understand-us/) - the Twentees are flying under the radar in Slovakia, Serbia, Romania, because they sing in a minority language.

 - [October Playlist: Wounded Egos](https://dataandlyrics.com/post/2020-10-18-october_playlist/) - a short case study of a playlist analysis and comparison.

-- [Listen Local: Open Collaboration Experiment & Feasibility Study](https://dataandlyrics.com/post/2020-10-19-listen-local/) - how you can participate in the experiment.

-- [Forgetify: Popular Music That Nobody Listens To](https://dataandlyrics.com/post/2020-10-24-forgetify_pop_october/) - becasue you do not want to end up on the list of 0 streams.
+If you are an artist, you can [simply fill in a form](https://www.surveymonkey.com/r/ll_collector_2020) identifying your music on Spotify, filling in a few biographical data about yourself (or your band, ensemble, group).
+If you represent several artists as a talent manager, music publisher, record label, granting agency or music export office, please get in [touch with us](https://dataandlyrics.com/#about) for onboarding.

 ## Let's Do This Together!